Thursday, September 19, 2024

 “What I mean by tradition involves all those habitual actions, habits, and customs, from the most significant religious rites to our conventional way of greeting a stranger, which represent the blood kinship of the same people living in the same place."
 Manners and customs in contrast with an archive which opens up the blood and the place to stimulus and change.

 That we've admitted this nostalgic and wistful man and his thought into the archives of our language group and canon should only be cautionary regarding form over function.
 There is no people without a history, and if you see history as a pattern where the timeless repeats in form, you are caught in statics, determined by statics, determined by nostalgia couched in poignant sentiment.
 While more artistically ranging from sentiment than this, TS Elliot often connects the decay of his traditions to a more significant history of England while projecting (dimming) hopes for the future because he foresees less and less of these patterns recurring.
-But perhaps one can resurrect their advantages by re-machining them—actually determining them—by embalmed and embalming data sets!
+But one can hope to resurrect their advantages by re-machining them—actually determining them—by embalmed and embalming data sets!

 Theorizing is high-level pattern-recognition that opens to telic energies or yokes to recrudescent categories, with the latter a past-embalming hermeneutic.
 In contrast to theorizing, Noticing things is an idiosyncratic elevation of phenomenological bias by anecdote and story telling rejecting narratives of the repairing whole-- of the metaphysics of universal grace to instead favor stultifying traditions of blood and soil tied, in these cases, to Anglo-American chauvinism and materialism.